An Iterative Receiver for OFDM With Sparsity-Based Parametric Channel Estimation: Modelling

-where $\tilde w(t)$ is a white Gaussian noise process.
-The receiver samples $r(t)$, removes the cyclic prefix and calculates the discrete Fourier transform to obtain the observed vector \by.
-Assumption (A1) ensures that orthogonality of the subcarriers is preserved.
+where $w(t)$ is low-pass filtered white Gaussian noise.
+The receiver baseband processor samples $r(t)$, removes the cyclic prefix and calculates the discrete Fourier transform to obtain the observed vector \by.
+The assumption in \eqref{assumption} ensures that orthogonality of the subcarriers is preserved.
 It can be shown \cite{luise-blind} that

-where $\bX=\diag(\bx)$ and \bw is a white Gaussian noise vector with component variance $\beta$.
-The vector \bh contains samples of the (continuous) Fourier transform of $g_|eff|(\tau)$ at the subcarrier frequencies, i.e., its entries are
+where $\bX=\diag(\bx)$.
+The Gaussian noise vector \bw is assumed \footnote{This assumption is fulfilled when the receive RF front-end has constant frequency response within the system bandwidth.} white with component variance $\beta$.
+The vector \bg contains samples of the compound CFR at the subcarrier frequencies and its entries are